richmondu/libfaceid/README.md

 ### Links to valuable resoures:

+Special thanks to these guys for sharing their work on Face Recognition.
+Without them, learning Face Recognition would be difficult.
 - [OpenCV tutorials by Adrian Rosebrock](https://www.pyimagesearch.com/)
 - [Dlib by Davis King](https://github.com/davisking/dlib)
 - [Face Recognition (Dlib wrapper) by Adam Geitgey](https://github.com/ageitgey/face_recognition)